barneygf/IS-EPOS_download/README.md

 ### Prerequisites

 Software uses Python 3 with module Selenium adn Google Chrome browser.
 It is necessary to have the newest chromedriver.exe file in the same folder as a script.
+You can download it from: https://sites.google.com/a/chromium.org/chromedriver/downloads
 If you would like to use e.g. Mozilla Firefox, appriopriate driver and changing the driver vairiable in the code are necessary.
-Firefox, you have to

 ## Running